-Recommended target Water Total V concentration should not exceed 50 $\mu g/\ell$ (99% protection) or 100 $\mu g/\ell$ (95% protection) Ŭ Sediment No recommended target could be set Description oxidized waters of adium (V) can exist in three common oxidation states, largely present as found as vanadate (H 2 VO 4 -) in ized waters of near-neutral pH.
-V is widely recognized as a trace contaminant in coal and oil (V and Ni :he two most abundant metals in petroleum) (Schlesinger et al., 2017).
-Natural occurrence The dissolved conc indicative addition V is naturally mobilized from the Earth's crust mainly through mechanical and chemical rock weathering.
-The dissolved concentration in seawater has been reported as ~1.8 μg/l.
+Recommended target Water Total V concentration should not exceed 50 $\mu g/\ell$ (99% protection) or 100 $\mu g/\ell$ (95% protection) Sediment No recommended target could be set Description Vanadium (V) can exist in three common oxidation states, largely present as found as vanadate $(H_2VO_4^-)$ in oxidized waters of near-neutral pH.
+V is widely recognized as a trace contaminant in coal and oil (V and Ni are the two most abundant metals in petroleum) (Schlesinger et al. , 2017).
+Natural occurrence V is naturally mobilized from the Earth's crust mainly through mechanical and chemical rock weathering.
+The dissolved concentration in seawater has been reported as ~1.8 μ g/ l .
 This is higher than in river water indicative additional sources of V in seawater, most likely released from suspended or accumulating sediments under higher pH of seawater under oxic conditions (Schlesinger et al. , 2017).
 Interdependence & Fate in the environment The transport and partitioning of V in water and sediments is influenced by pH, redox potential, and the presence of particulate.
 Upon entering the marine waters, V in suspension or adsorbed and/or absorbed onto particulate is deposited upon the seabed.
 Adsorption/absorption and biochemical processes are thought to contribute to the extraction of vanadium from sea water.
 Only about 0.001% of V entering the oceans is estimated to persist in soluble form (WHO, 1988).
-Method Vanadium in seawater and sediment can be measured using atomic absorption spectroscopy (AAS), induc- tively coupled plasma (ICP), and ICP/mass spectrometry (MS).
+Method Vanadium in seawater and sediment can be measured using atomic absorption spectroscopy (AAS), inductively coupled plasma (ICP), and ICP/mass spectrometry (MS).
 The strength of acids used to digest sediment will influence the concentration determined.
-Unit: Total V - $\mu g/\ell$ (water) and $\mu g/g$ dry weight (sediment) Impacts & Thresholds Biota Range (μg/l)EffectReference Dinoflagellate 3 3 LC 50 value (15 days) for Prorocentrum micans (adults) Miramand and Unsal (19 Green alga 0.5 LC 50 value (15 days) for Dunaliella salina (adults) Miramand and Unsal (1978) Diatom 2 LC 50 value (15 days) for Asterionella japonica (adults) Miramand and Unsal (1978) Polychaete 10 LC 50 value (9 days) for Asterionella japonica (adults) Miramand and Unsal (1978)
+Unit: Total V - μ g/ l (water) and μ g/g dry weight (sediment) 1 Impacts & Thresholds Biota Range ($\mu g/\ell$) Effect Reference Dinoflagellate 3 LC 50 value (15 days) for Prorocentrum micans (adults) Miramand and Unsal (1978) Green alga 0.5 LC 50 value (15 days) for Dunaliella salina (adults) Miramand and Unsal (1978) Diatom 2 LC 50 value (15 days) for Asterionella japonica (adults) Miramand and Unsal (19 Polychaete 10 LC 50 value (9 days) for Asterionella japonica (adults) Miramand and Unsal (19

-Mysid shrimp 7.7 LC{50} value (7 days) for Americamysis bahia (juveniles) Woods et al. (2004) Crab 35 LC 50 value (9 days) for Carcinus maenas (adults) Miramand and Unsal (1978) Fish 0.62 LC 50 value (96 hrs) for Terapon jarbua (juveniles) Gajbhiye et al. (1983)
+Mysid shrimp 7.7 LC 50 value (7 days) for Americamysis bahia (juveniles) Woods et al. (2004) Crab 35 LC 50 value (9 days) for Carcinus maenas (adults) Miramand and Unsal (1978) Fish 0.62 LC 50 value (96 hrs) for Terapon jarbua (juveniles) Gajbhiye et al. (1983)